Synapt1x/MitochondriaModel/StochasticModel/README.md

 genTauTwo.m generates and returns an explicit estimate for tau double prime.

-TauAndJGen.m generates a time leap and selects a reactin for each SSA Step.
+TauAndJGen.m generates a time leap and selects a reaction for each SSA Step.

 StepsMeanVarMito.m generates moving averages for plotting and returns the variances for each species amount.